CCBDA-UPC/Assignments-2020/Lab06.md

 ### Test your new system

-Use the ELB URL in your browser and see that the output of the webpage changes when reloading the URL.
+Check how many EC2 instances are running and, once they are ready, use the ELB URL in your browser and see that the output of the webpage changes when reloading the URL.
 The EC2 instance ID of the first EC2 instance created does not show since it is not part of the auto scaling group.
 Two new EC2 instances have been created using the AMI provided.

 ### Questions